nens/threedi-docs/source/a_ecosystem.rst

 You can work with 3Di both in the browser and locally.
 We offer three user interfaces, each with their own specific strengths.

-* :ref:`The 3Di Live Site <3di_live_introduction>`: run interactive simulations in the browser and follow them while they are running.
+* :ref:`3Di Live <3di_live_introduction>`: run interactive simulations in the browser and follow them while they are running.

 * :ref:`The 3Di Modeller Interface <mi_what_is>`: a desktop application for modelling experts and hydrologists, based on QGIS.
 Here you can build and edit schematisations, start simulations, and analyze results.